Department of Human Services

 CPL GUIDELINES:

-- Prior to beginning the CPL process, Âé¶¹´«Ã½ must consult with their Academic Advisor, or Graduate Coordinator for Graduate Students, or Department Chair to determine if CPL is appropriate and, if so, the steps to create/submit a portfolio.
+- Prior to beginning the CPL process, student must consult with their academic advisor, or graduate coordinator for graduate Âé¶¹´«Ã½, or Department Chair to determine if CPL is appropriate and, if so, the steps to create/submit a portfolio.
 Portfolios should reflect the primary content of the CPL course syllabus and demonstrate achievement in meeting the course learning objectives.
 Portfolio could include evidence such as: professional development courses, experiential learning, writing samples, certification and/or licensure, etc.

-- Partial credit for submitted portfolios will not be awarded.
+- Submission of a portfolio does not guarantee credit will be awarded for a course.
+Partial credit for submitted portfolios will not be awarded.
 Students will earn either the grade of Credit or No Credit for all approved CPL portfolio submissions.

 These fees include: